 Include sandy clay loam, clay loam and silty clay loam

-- Higher clay content (19-35% topsoil) allows a better aggregate stability
+Tend to have a higher clay content (19-35% topsoil) which allows for better aggregate stability

 Source: Think Soils, developed by the Environment Agency

 Heavy soils are characterised by having a clay content of more than 35%.
 Common soils textures that are classed as heavy include sandy clay, clay and silty clay.

 Heavy soils tend to be naturally slow draining and can lie wet for long periods of time.

 Some clay soils are naturally well structured, which lessens the threat of waterlogging.
 How stable the clay particles are, is dependent on the type of clay and the calcium content.
 Less stable acidic clays have a lower porosity and a higher risk of run off than calcareous clays.

 Heavy soils that drain slowly have a higher risk of structural damage and also of generating runoff, but have a lower risk of losing soil particles by erosion.

 Shallow Chalk and Limestone soils

 These soils are thin, often less than 30cm deep.
 They are highly calcareous, often with a medium textured topsoil.